awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 ### Accept your hosted connection<a name="get-started-accept-hosted-connection"></a>

  You must accept the hosted connection in the AWS Direct Connect console before you can create a virtual interface\.
+This step only applies to hosted connections\.

 **To accept a hosted virtual interface**

-1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home](https://console.aws.amazon.com/directconnect/v2/home)\.
+1. Sign in to the AWS Management Console and open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/](https://console.aws.amazon.com/directconnect/v2/)\.

-1. In the navigation pane, choose **Virtual Interfaces**\.
+1. In the navigation pane, choose **Connections**\.

-1. Select the virtual interface and then choose **View details**\.
+1. Select the hosted connection, and then choose **Accept**\.

-1. Choose **Accept**\.
+   Choose **Accept**\.

-1. This applies to private virtual interfaces and transit virtual interfaces\.

-   \(Transit virtual interface\) In the **Accept virtual interface** dialog box, select a Direct Connect gateway, and then choose **Accept virtual interface**\.

-   \(Private virtual interface\) In the **Accept virtual interface** dialog box, select a virtual private gateway or Direct Connect gateway, and then choose **Accept virtual interface**\.

-1. After you accept the hosted virtual interface, the owner of the AWS Direct Connect connection can download the router configuration file\.
-The **Download router configuration** option is not available for the account that accepts the hosted virtual interface\.

-1. Go to [Step 4](#createvirtualinterface) to continue setting up your AWS Direct Connect connection\.

 ## \(Dedicated connection\) Step 3: Download the LOA\-CFA<a name="DedicatedConnection"></a>